Thursday, September 16, 2021

 First of all, notice there's Houghton and that life insurance company again: the same one that loaned Phillips $40,000 four years before.
 And apparently, judging by the remaining value of the mortgage, as mentioned in the newspaper article, Phillips had only managed to reduce his debt by $5,000 in all that time.

-Heretofore, I would wager that not a single student of Covina history alive today was aware of Phillips' actual financial fate, or that Hollenbeck had retained ownership in the Phillips Tract all along.
+Heretofore, I would wager that not a single student of Covina history alive today was aware of Phillips' actual financial fate, or that Hollenbeck had retained a share of ownership in the Phillips Tract all along.
 (Both were certainly news to me!)

 The full text of the newspaper article is transcribed below.